xone4/NexusAI-Cognitive-Lab/DETAILED_PLAN.md

 *   **Completed Implementation:**
     *   **World Model Data Structures:** `types.ts` defines `WorldModelEntity`, `WorldModelRelationship`, and `WorldModelPrinciple`.
     *   **Persistent Storage:** `dbService.ts` includes a `worldModel` store to persist the AI's knowledge base.
-    *   **AI Interaction Tools:** The `world_model` and `update_world_model` tools are available, allowing the AI to query and manually update its internal knowledge graph.
+    *   **AI Interaction Tools:** The `world_model` and `update_world_model` tools are fully available, allowing the AI to query and manually update its internal knowledge graph.
-    *   **Visualization Interface:** A dedicated `WorldModelView.tsx` component provides a graph-based visualization of entities and their relationships, along with an editor to manually curate the model.
+    *   **Visualization Interface:** A dedicated `WorldModelView.tsx` component provides an interactive, graph-based visualization of entities and their relationships, along with an editor to manually curate the model.
-    *   **Autonomous Knowledge Ingestion:** The `knowledge_graph_synthesizer` tool has been implemented.
-This pivotal tool uses the Gemini API to analyze unstructured text, extract entities and relationships according to a defined schema, and automatically updates the World Model.
-This transforms the World Model from a passive repository to a self-populating knowledge base.
+    *   **Autonomous Knowledge Ingestion:** The `knowledge_graph_synthesizer` tool is implemented.
+This pivotal tool uses the Gemini API to analyze unstructured text, extract entities and relationships according to a defined schema, and automatically updates the World Model, transforming it into a self-populating knowledge base.
-    *   **Causal Reasoning:** Implemented the `Causal Inference Engine` tool, enabling the AI to analyze data for cause-and-effect relationships beyond simple correlation.
+    *   **Causal Reasoning:** The `Causal Inference Engine` tool is implemented, enabling the AI to analyze data for cause-and-effect relationships beyond simple correlation.
 *   **Future Work:**
     1.  **Enable Proactive Monitoring:** Create an `Anomaly Detection Sentinel` tool to proactively identify unusual patterns in system data or external feeds.